 - 15. Successful applicants will be allocated an individual mentor, who will be a member of one of the participating sets of Chambers. - 16.
-The Scheme will run between October 2022 and May 2023.
-During that period, mentees will be offered the following: - 16.1. between three and five one-on-one meetings with your mentor (as a guide, although some mentees may have fewer or more meetings); - 16.2. a workshop on applications for pupillage; and - 16.3. subject to developments in the COVID-19 pandemic, a social event for mentors, mentees and members of the participating sets of Chambers.
+The Scheme will run between October 2023 and July 2024.
+During that period, mentees will be offered the following: - 16.1. between three and five one-on-one meetings with your mentor (as a guide, although some mentees may have fewer or more meetings); - 16.2. a workshop on applications for pupillage; and

-- 17. The above sessions will take place in person, to the extent possible; otherwise, they will be held via video-conference (and if mentees prefer, meetings with mentors can always take place via video-conference).
-Where sessions are held in person, the set of Chambers of which your mentor is a member will reimburse reasonable travel expenses. - 18.
+- 16.3. a social event for mentors, mentees and members of the participating sets of Chambers. - 17.
+The above sessions will take place in person, to the extent possible; otherwise, they will be held via video-conference (and if mentees prefer, meetings with mentors can always take place via video-conference).
+Where sessions are held in person, the set of Chambers of which your mentor is a member will reimburse reasonable travel expenses.
+All claims and enquiries regarding travel expenses should be directed to those Chambers, and not to COMBAR. - 18.
 After the end of the mentoring period, mentors are not obliged to (but may agree to) continue to provide assistance to mentees.